Wrongful Termination Lawyer NYC

 What Is Considered Wrongful Termination in New York?

 While at-will law does give employers the right to terminate an employee for almost any reason, or even no reason at all in some cases, employees are afforded numerous state and federal protections against being fired for illegal or discriminatory reasons.
-Our team of attorneys can examine the circumstances of your case and determine the most appropriate course of action to pursue.
+Our team of NYC wrongful termination lawyers can examine the circumstances of your case and determine the most appropriate course of action to pursue.

 Common examples of wrongful termination include:

 - Employee discrimination: Under Title VII of the Civil Rights Act of 1984, employers are prohibited from taking negative actions against an employee based on their sex, race, national origin, religion, age, disability or other protected characteristic.

 - Retaliation: Employees cannot be punished for engaging in legal actions such as filing a complaint about harassment, discrimination, or whistleblowing.
 While retaliation may include acts as drastic as wrongful termination, other prohibited acts include targeted demotions, sudden transfers, or promotion denials.

 - Breach of contract: An employment contract may sometimes specify the terms under which an employee may be terminated.
 A case may sometimes be made that a worker is not an at-will employee if their contract includes clauses which relate to job security.